-Pacific Grove Hospital is a 68-bed behavioral health treatment center that has helped countless people addicted to drugs or alcohol successfully detox and use the 12-step recovery model for addiction to remain sober.
+Pacific Grove Hospital is a premier 68-bed rehab clinic near Riverside & Corona, CA, that has helped countless people addicted to drugs or alcohol successfully detox and use the 12-step rehab model for addiction to remain sober.
 We firmly maintain that the best way to treat opiate dependence and associated mental health disorders involves care of the whole person, which is why we aim to work with you to create an individualized plan of care that addresses all of your needs.

 How to Help a Loved One or Family Member Seek Treatment